Useful Utilities And Tips

 Operating with ProcessedUpdate¶

-is a generic class for updates which, depending on the original data, can be provided in different types (MessageUpdate
+The ProcessedUpdate is a generic class for updates which, depending on the original data, can be provided in different types (MessageUpdate, CallbackQueryUpdate, etc.)

 So you can check the type of incoming data and further manipulate certain data with smartcasts, for example: